-The Fund may from time to time be utilizing a loan facility, as outlined in ITEM 2.7: Trust Agreement - Loan Facilities, to smooth the timing differences between investment funding and cash availability in the Fund or to provide liquidity in the event of redemptions.
-During which times the loan facilities are available, the lender(s) will have a security interest over the assets of the Fund which rank ahead of the interest of Unitholders.
-If for any reason such loan facilities are in default, the assets of the Fund will be used firstly to repay all such loan facilities prior to the distribution of any assets to any of the Unitholders.
+The Fund may from time to time be utilizing a loan facility, as outlined in ITEM 2.8: Trust Agreement - Loan Facilities, to smooth the timing differences between investment funding and cash availability in the Fund or to provide liquidity in the event of redemptions.
+During times when such loan facilities are available, the lenders generally have a security interest over the assets of the Fund which rank ahead of the interest of Unitholders.
+If for any reason such loan facilities are in default, the assets of the Fund will be used firstly to repay all such loan facilities prior to the distribution of any assets to the Unitholders.